Axway/streams-open-docs/content/en/docs/install/_index.md

 kubectl create secret docker-registry "${REGISTRY_SECRET_NAME}" --docker-server="${REGISTRY_SERVER}"  --docker-username="${REGISTRY_USERNAME}" --docker-password="${REGISTRY_PASSWORD}" -n "${NAMESPACE}"
 ```

-To use your Kubernetes Secret in the registry, add the Secret's name in the `imagePullSecrets` array.
+To use your Kubernetes Secret in the registry, set the helm parameter `imagePullSecrets[0].name` to the secret name.

 ## Configuration for development environment